rafaeloliveiracanuto/guestsApp/README.md

 <p align="justify">This is an android native app to show the guests that went to your party or meeting.
 You can save a new guest, put if he went to the meeting or not, as well as edit and delete guests.
 Besides that, it's possible to filter guests according to the presence. </p>

-<p align="justify"> It was made with Kotlin using MVVM (Model-View-ViewModel) as the chosen design pattern and SQLite as the database to make all the application's functions.
+<p align="justify"> It was made with Kotlin using MVVM (Model-View-ViewModel) as the chosen software architectural pattern and SQLite as the database to make all the application's functions.
 Hope that you enjoy it.</p>

 <p align="justify"> The main goal here was study some specific concepts such as: </p>